Kathmandu and Pokhara Yoga Tour Highlights

 Trek With a Purpose — Your Retreat Changes Lives

-A portion of every booking with The Everest Holiday supports the Nagarjun Learning Center, which is verified and listed on the UN Partner Portal.
-When you unroll your mat above the clouds in Pokhara, your retreat helps change a life.
+The Everest Holiday contributes a portion of every booking to the Nagarjun Learning Center, and the UN Partner Portal verifies and lists this information.
+When you unroll your mat above the clouds in Pokhara, you help change a life during your retreat.